GEnAdInE/SEO/README.md

 # Info
 Main for the Semrush data extraction

-DataAnalysis to edit and plot the data received from the other group
+DataAnalysis to plot the data received from the other group

+The official database are located in outputDataMean.csv